minHe1117/ebay-coding-assignment/README.md

 ```

 ## Future Improvements
 - Support for more Operators and Numeric Types.
-Expand the calculator to handle more operations (like mod, square root) and support more numeric types .
+Expand the calculator to handle more operations (like mod, square root) and support more numeric types.
 - Add more validation like headers, etc,.
 - Implement metrics like api response times and request volumes.
 - Caching frequently used results for performance improvements.
-- Designs like retries and multithreading
+- Designs like retries and multithreading.